ARRL ARRL-ARES NCARRL

 The NC AUXCOMM database contains training records for hundreds of licensed North Carolina amateur radio operators who have completed the required ICS courses.
 Some also have completed the advanced ICS 300 and 400 Incident Command courses.
 Approximately 200 North Carolina amateur radio operators have completed the 20 hour classroom-based AUXCOMM course taught by DHS credentialed instructors or federally-trained state sponsored instructors.

 In September 2019, North Carolina became the first state to adopt the Homeland Security AUXCOMM Position Task Book.
-Shortly thereafter, North Carolina adopted a state supplement that requires that NC credentialed AUXCOMM operators have demonstrated skills in use of the statewide VIPER 800 MHz communication system, use of Winlink on SHARES channels to pass traffic to the State EOC, as well as using the WebEOC Resource and incident Management software.
+Shortly thereafter, North Carolina adopted a state supplement that requires that NC credentialed AUXCOMM operators have demonstrated skills in use of the statewide VIPER 800 MHz communication system, using Winlink on SHARES channels to pass traffic to the State EOC, as well as using the WebEOC Resource and incident Management software.
 Currently, approximately over 100 amateur radio operators are working on obtaining full national and state credentialing as AUXCOMM communicators in preparation for them being activated by NCEM in emergencies.
 Over half of the fifty NC credentialed Type III COML personnel are AUXCOMM members.

 Any amateur radio operator who has completed the four ICS courses is invited to register in the NC AUXCOMM database and become a part of NC AUXCOMM.
 There is no discrimination within AUXCOMM towards any club, group, or individual who is willing to complete the required training.
 Registered AUXCOMM operators will be notified and invited to enroll in the AUXCOMM courses that are offered at locations around North Carolina.
-Completing these training steps is necessary for ham radio operators to be recognized as part of the statewide ESF-2 public safety communications team.
+Completing the training is necessary for ham radio operators to be recognized as part of the statewide ESF-2 public safety communications team.

 Marvin K. Hoffman, WA4NC, COML